Samuel Greiff

 Together, PISA and PIAAC contribute to a comprehensive understanding of educational outcomes and workforce readiness across nations, fostering international collaboration and informed policy decisions to enhance educational systems worldwide.
 They serve as benchmarking tools for educational policymaking globally, providing educators and policymakers with comparative data and insights that inform evidence-based reforms and strategies to enhance educational quality and prepare individuals for the challenges of the 21st century.

 Ever since I started as a PhD student in 2007, I have been fascinated by PISA and PIAAC.
-Since the 2012 PISA cycle, I've played a pivotal role in both of them, engaging in diverse capacities from committee roles to sub-contractor positions (through my institutions).
-My involvement spans the entire process, encompassing tasks like preparing calls for tender, framework and item development, technical implementation, analyses, reporting, and dissemination.
-I've maintained coordination with the Department of Education at OECD, its contractors (mainly ETS and ACER), expert groups, and test developers and I have repeatedly provided input to the governing bodies of both PISA (PGB) and PIAAC (BPC).
-Content-wise, I've contributed to domains like Science, Reading, Creative Problem Solving, Collaborative Problem Solving, Global Competencies, and Learning in the Digital World (links below).
+Since the 2012 PISA cycle, I've played a pivotal role in both of them, engaging in diverse capacities from committee roles through sub-contractor positions (within my institutions) to the director of the national German centre.
+My involvement spans the entire process of ILSA, encompassing tasks like preparing calls for tender, framework and item development, technical implementation, analyses, reporting, and dissemination to the scientific community, to practitioners, and to policy makers.

 Below, you find a list outlining examples of my active participation.